dtrelogan/react-formstate/docs/advantages.md

 }
 ```

-and you can override the framework generated change handler using a simple API:
+and you can override the standard change handler using a simple API:

 ```jsx
 <Input formField='password' ... handleValueChange={this.handlePasswordChange}/>